AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-32/acsd-50794-cannot-remove-gift-wrapping-from-customer-order-via-graphql.md

 <u>Expected results</u>:

-Once a user set a gift wrap and unsets it, customer query returns null.
+Once a user sets a gift wrap and unsets it, the customer query returns null.

 <u>Actual results</u>: